Windows, Linux, and Hyper-V Server Auto-discovery

 To generate a private key:

-1. Download puttygen.exe from: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html (or you can google for Putty key generator).
+1. Download puttygen.exe from: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html (or you can google for PuTTY key generator - Download it from PuTTY directly).

 3. Generate a public/private key pair.
-4. Export the private key as an openssh key.
+4. Export the private key as an openssh key [as pictured below].

-Next, add the generated public key to your linux servers under the .ssh/authorized_keys file.
+Next, add the generated public key to your Linux servers under the .ssh/authorized_keys file.
+Ensure permissions and owners are properly set; Permissions on the key itself should be 600, and the .ssh directory should be set to 700:

 OS: /usr/bin/python -m platform